-Species Sensitivity to Disturbance and Displacement Screening Result (IN or OUT) Rationale Red-throated diver Very High IN For the offshore export cable corridor only as this overlaps with the Outer Thames Estuary SPA for which red-throated diver is a qualifying species Fulmar Low OUT Low susceptibility to disturbance Gannet Low OUT Low susceptibility to disturbance Great skua Low OUT Recorded in low numbers during passage migration periods Razorbill Medium IN Potentially susceptible to disturbance and abundant Guillemot Medium IN Potentially susceptible to disturbance and abundant Sandiwch tern Low OUT Low susceptibility to disturbance and recorded in low numbers 'Commic' tern Low OUT Low susceptibility to disturbance and recorded in low numbers Kittiwake Low OUT Low susceptibility to disturbance Black-headed gull Low OUT Low susceptibility to disturbance Little gull Low OUT Low susceptibility to disturbance Common gull Low OUT Low susceptibility to disturbance Lesser black- backed gull Low OUT Low susceptibility to disturbance Herring gull Low OUT Low susceptibility to disturbance
+Species Sensitivity to Disturbance and Displacement Screening Result (IN or OUT) Rationale Cormorant High OUT Recorded on only one occasion in baseline surveys Shag Medium OUT Recorded on only one occasion in baseline surveys Great skua Low OUT Recorded in low numbers during passage migration periods Puffin Medium OUT Recorded on in low numbers during only one baseline survey Razorbill Medium IN Potentially susceptible to disturbance and abundant Guillemot Medium IN Potentially susceptible to disturbance and abundant 'Commic' tern Low OUT Low susceptibility to disturbance and recorded in low numbers Kittiwake Low OUT Low susceptibility to disturbance Black-headed gull Low OUT Low susceptibility to disturbance Little gull Low OUT Low susceptibility to disturbance Common gull Low OUT Low susceptibility to disturbance Lesser black- backed gull Low OUT Low susceptibility to disturbance Herring gull Low OUT Low susceptibility to disturbance Great black-backed gull Low OUT Low susceptibility to disturbance

-Species Sensitivity to Disturbance and Displacement Screening Result (IN or OUT) Rationale Great black- backed gull Low OUT Low susceptibility to disturbance
+1. With reference to Garthe and Hüppop, 2004; Furness and Wade, 2012; Furness et al., 2013; Wade et al., 2016.

-- 1. With reference to Garthe and Hüppop, 2004; Furness and Wade, 2012; Furness et al., 2013; Wade et al., 2016. - 2.
-'Commic tern' is used where an arctic tern and common tern could not be distinguished at distance or from aerial survey images
+2. 'Commic tern' is used where an arctic tern and common tern could not be distinguished at distance or from aerial survey images

-12.6.1.1.1Red-throated Diver
+12.6.1.1.1 Red-throated Diver